 Above Right: The canal at Banavie - photo by Colin Smith and reproduced by kind permission

 The canal is sixty miles long, from Corpach near Fort William in the west to Inverness on the north east coast of Scotland, and it traverses through the Great Glen and Loch Ness - the home of the famous 'Loch Ness Monster'.
-Even on the long stretches of open water you are never far away from sheltered moorings, and the short stretches of man made canal have only 10 locks for you to navigate, all of which are operated by lock-keepers.
-In short, the Caledonian Canal offers you magnificent rugged scenery all around you to enjoy when taking a canal boat holiday.
+Even on the long stretches of open water you are never far away from sheltered canal boat moorings, and the short stretches of man made canal have only 10 locks for you to navigate, all operated by lock-keepers.
+In short, the Caledonian Canal offers you magnificent rugged scenery to enjoy when taking a canal boat holiday.
 There are welcoming little towns and villages, plenty of hotels and pubs with jetties and canal boat moorings.
 The villages have well-stocked shops and the larger towns offer full services.
 Ben Nevis- Britain's highest mountain - overlooks the Caledonian canal at Corpach and is always in view on the first section.
-You can see Inverness Castle, and Drumnadrochit with the Loch Ness Monster Exhibition from the other end of the canal.
+You can see Inverness Castle, and Drumnadrochit with the Loch Ness Monster Exhibition at the other end of the canal.

 Neptune's Staircase is located just north of Fort William on the Corpach road and it marks the beginning of the Caledonian Canal.
 You may not be able to extend your canal boat holiday to visiting the open sea beyond the canal basin at Corpach because this requires a separate licence, so head north east from Banavie.
 Here the canal passes through magnificent scenery, totally dominated by the dark brooding north west escarpment of Ben Nevis, south of the canal, you see mountains and magnificent forest scenery on all sides of the canal, as you sail towards the little village of Gairlochy, which is where the canal opens up to join the first of the three lochs, Loch Lochy.
-You will find jetties and moorings along the length of this loch , until you reach Laggan which you leave the loch and re-enter a stretch of man-made canal. having passed through Laggan locks.
+You will find jetties and canal boat moorings along the length of this loch , until you reach Laggan which you leave the loch and re-enter a stretch of man-made canal. having passed through Laggan locks.
 This takes you to the tree covered shores of Loch Oich, past Invergarry Castle and a power station and on to the villages of Aberchalder and Bridge of Oich.
 You once again enter a man made stretch of canal through the locks at Cullochy and Kytra, all the while surrounded by magnificent mountain and forest scenery.